croach/pydata_nyc_2017/README.md

 ## Setup

 To setup and run the notebook(s) and slides, you'll first need to create your virtual environment.
-I used Anaconda to create my environment and I've included my environment.yml file in this repository.
-Even if you're relatively comfortable with Anaconda/conda environments, I would still recommend that you read my post on [Setting up a Working R Environment][r-environment] first before creating your environment since there are a few tricks to getting the setup just right for R development.
+I used Anaconda to create my environment and I've included my `environment.yml` file in this repository.
+It may be possible to simply create your environment using the `environment.yml` file as per usual.
+However, even if you're relatively comfortable with Anaconda/conda environments, I would still recommend that you read my post on [Setting up a Working R Environment][r-environment] and create your environment with the instructions listed in that post instead since there are a few tricks to getting the setup just right for R development.

 ## Viewing the Slides